 So how to become freelancer?

 1. First of all.
 You don’t need paid account to start!
-All those companies have paid plans with some additional futures, but believe me you don’t need it at the begging!
+All those companies have paid plans with some additional futures but believe me you don’t need it at the begging!
 You can start with a free plan, and if you will discover that it’s something for you you can get paid plan, so you will get possibility to make more bids or highlight more skills.
 And I have one general rule.
 I don’t get paid plans If I will not earn money for it with free plan.

 3. Project terms.
 Always and in details describe project scope, terms and steps.
 Sometime customers ask you to make something beyond project scope, without any additional money.
-Also if the customer refuse to release money from the escrow those information will be used during dispute between you and the client.
+Also, if the customer refuse to release money from the escrow that information will be used during dispute between you and the client.
 Freelance web sites usually are on the customer side as they get money from them, but if everything is well documented, project scope has been fulfilled they will not a choice and they will release money to you from escrow account.

 4. Communication to the client.
 This point is related to previous one.
 Very often customer ask you to chat/talk on Skype or other communicator, or make the project via TeamViewer, etc. No problem.
 But you have to remember that everything what you done there you must be put also into project room, without any delays.
 Without that in case of any problems you already lose, as you don’t have any prove of your progress…

 6. Customers.
-After some time you will discover that you have some old clients.
+After some time, you will discover that you have some old clients.
 In this case, if you trust them, you can ask them to move out on your own.
 In this case you can save a fee which is taken by the company from each dollar paid to you.
 And in this case you can discover that the PayPal is great solution.
 For me PayPal is the cheapest platform to get payments from the clients as also from the freelancer companies.
-Of course you can also get your money directly to your bank account, but for me fee taken from currency conversion by bank is worse than PayPal’s.
+Of course, you can also get your money directly to your bank account, but for me fee taken from currency conversion by bank is worse than PayPal’s.

 That’s the basics how to become freelancer.
 It will require some time to get money, it’s not for one month operation and there’s also one crucial factor in this.
 You have to be very good in something.
 I am mean REALLY good.
 There are thousands of IT guys on the market, but if you are looking for someone with high skills it could be very difficult and this it what customers are ready to pay for.
 So before you start you have to be good in something, and then you can think how to become freelancer.
 And that’s why I focus on SharePoint/ Office 365.
 If you want to learn too many things, you will not learn well any of them…